-On the other hand, the results were pretty spectacular, and now that I've done it, I'm going to plan a whole party around the next one.
-Cocktail dresses, skinny ties, Louis Prima on the hi-fi, Campari and soda aperitifs, extravagant antipasta, and gallons of Chianti.
-As Secundo's frenemy Pascal so succinctly puts it, "You must bite your teeth into the ass of life and drag it to you!
+Of course, the results were pretty spectacular, and now that I've done it once, I'm going to plan a whole party around the next one.
+Think cocktail dresses, skinny ties, Louis Prima on the hi-fi, Campari and soda aperitifs, extravagant antipasti, and gallons of Chianti.
+Because as Secundo's sleazebag frenemy Pascal so succinctly puts it, "You must bite your teeth into the ass of life and drag it to you!
 HEY!"

 Ingredients